History of the Association

 Support from the Immigration Minister to form an Association – 2009 and 2010

-In December 2009, a landmark meeting took place in Windsor Ontario.
-With funding support from the Minister of Immigration Jason Kenney, SAHs met to resolve how to work together and to work with CIC.
-The conclusion of that conference was that SAHs agreed to take a collaborative approach to working together and with CIC.
+In December 2009, a landmark meeting took place in Windsor, Ontario.
+With funding support from the Minister of Immigration, Jason Kenney, SAHs met to resolve how to work together and to work with the government.
+The conclusion of that conference was that SAHs agreed to take a collaborative approach to working together and with the government.
 They also agreed to revisit the idea of a SAH association which could give them a stronger voice.
 A task force of ten volunteers was identified and began work on the charter and by-laws for the Association.

-The Association Charter has broadened the role of the elected SAH reps who now become the Board of Directors of the SAH Council for the SAH Association.
-The SAH Council will carry out the business of the SAH Association between meetings of the members.
+The Association Charter broadened the role of the elected SAH representatives.
+They became the the SAH Council for the SAH Association.
+The SAH Council carries out the business of the SAH Association between meetings of the members.
 As well, the SAH Council represents SAHs on the NGO-Government Committee.
-The SAH Council Executive includes a Chair, Vice-Chair, Secretary and Treasurer.
+The officers of the SAH Council are the Chair, Vice-Chair, Secretary and Treasurer.